pagebrain/lexeme/README.md

 Open [http://localhost:3000/lexeme/](http://localhost:3000/lexeme/) with your browser to see the result.

+You may specify a custom API endpoint by setting `OPENAI_BASE_URL` environment variable.

 ## Deploying on Kubernetes

 Update `OPENAI_API_KEY` in `k8s.yml` and then

 ```bash
 skaffold run
 # or